DANIALSEYEDI/SnappFood/README.md

 ## ✨ Features at a Glance

 -  Secure, role-based authentication and authorization
--  Multiple user roles: Customer, Restaurant, Delivery Agent, Admin
+-  Multiple user roles: Buyer , Seller , Courier , Admin
 -  Restaurant and menu management with live updates
 - Interactive cart system with product filtering and search
 -  Online payments & internal wallet integration
 -  Real-time order tracking for customers and delivery agents
--  Push notifications on order status changes
 -  Ratings, reviews, and image uploads for dishes
 -  Admin dashboard with analytics and insights
 ---